-Clinical aromatherapy can create a more holistic environment, increase patient satisfaction, empower nurses, reduce infection and even reduce drug bills.
+Clinical aromatherapy can create a more holistic environment, increase patient satisfaction, empower nurses, reduce infection, and even reduce drug bills.

 While the CCAP course is still running successfully in many States and is being funded by several hospitals, Dr. Buckle was asked to create a short course in clinical aromatherapy - one that would enable nursing staff, and other medical personnel, to use a limited range of essential oils in a safe and effective manner within a hospital setting and could be taught quickly.
 After several conference calls with instructors, the new Clinical Aromatherapy for Hospitals Course (CAH) was created.
 There has been great interest in this program from hospitals wanting to ‘dip their toe’ into the clinical aromatherapy world without committing themselves to the much longer CCAP course.
-It is anticipated that hospitals will see the benefits of clinical aromatherapy and follow the new short course (12 hours) with the CCAP program (250 hours) for a selected number of their staff.
+It is anticipated that hospitals will see the benefits of clinical aromatherapy and follow the short course (12-hour class time) with the CCAP program (280+ hours) for a selected number of their staff.

 Dr. Jane Buckle wrote her first book, Clinical Aromatherapy in Nursing in 1995.
 Published in 1997, it led the way for some new thinking about nursing.
 Dr Barbara Dossey, herself a pioneer and leading author in holistic nursing, wrote “this book is a hallmark for holistic nursing”.
 Dr. Buckle's aim was to change the face of nursing.
 Her 2nd book, Clinical Aromatherapy: Essential Oils in Practice, published in 2003, expanded the vision.
 Reprinted 10 time, the book opened many doors for those wanting to use aromatherapy as a legitimate complement to holistic nursing care.
 The development of Nursing Diagnosis in 1985 gave nurses a template and a language to use aromatherapy to improve comfort, reduce anxiety, fatigue, grief, infection and pain.
 Clinical aromatherapy empowers nurses to use the art as well as the science of aromatherapy to nurture their patients, and in the process to nurture themselves.
 Clinical Aromatherapy: Essential Oils in Healthcare is the 3rd in the trilogy and will is Dr. Buckle's last book.
 Published in 2015, it strives to put clinical aromatherapy into healthcare.
 This is the first totally peer-reviewed, evidence-based clinical aromatherapy text and Dr. Buckle is very grateful to the reviewers of each chapter for their time and encouragement.
 The book contains a great deal of new information.
 Dr. Buckle also included tables of some of the studies completed by her students in each chapter, as well as published research.